Curriculum - Diagnostic Radiology Residency

 The second year of residency (R2) continues to build on the fundamentals with significant responsibilities in the emergency and trauma radiology sections.
 The bulk of call occurs during the R2 year.

 During the third year (R3), residents consolidate their knowledge by rotating again through almost all of the services.
 In addition, the R3 year promotes preparation for the American Board of Radiology Core Exam.
-The department also sponsors all residents to attend the 4 week American Institute for Radiologic Pathology (AIRP) course.
-Our program has the wonderful distinction that eight of our University of Maryland faculty serve as course lecturers, including the AIRP section chief in cardiovascular imaging and in thoracic imaging.
+The department also sponsors all residents to attend the 4 week ACR Institute for Radiologic Pathology (AIRP) course.
+Our program has the wonderful distinction that eight of our University of Maryland faculty serve as course lecturers, including the AIRP section chief in cardiothoracic imaging.

 The fourth year of residency (R4) allows for exploration in the resident's area(s) of passion.
-The resident is able to build an elective schedule that conforms with his or her needs and wants.
+Residents are able to build an elective schedule that conforms with their needs and wants.

 All rotations occur at the University of Maryland Medical Center or the Baltimore VA Medical Center, which is attached by a walking bridge to UMMC.